Denys88/rl_games/README.md

 * Added evaluation feature for inferencing during training.
 Checkpoints from training process can be automatically picked up and updated in the inferencing process when enabled.
 * Added get/set API for runtime update of rl training parameters.
 Thanks to @ArthurAllshire for the initial version of fast PBT code.
 * Fixed SAC not loading weights properly.
+* Removed Ray dependency for use cases it's not required.

 1.6.0